memfault/interrupt/_posts/2024-01-24-practical_zephyr_kconfig.md

 PRINTK(=y) "Send printk() to console"
 ```

-Navigate to the symbol either using the search or using the path _Subsystems and OS Services > Debugging Options_.
+Navigate to the symbol using the search or the path _Subsystems and OS Services > Debugging Options_.
 You should see the following screen:

 ![]({% img_url practical-zephyr/kconfig-menuconfig-debug.png %})

 Typically, you can toggle `bool` symbols using `Space` or `Enter`, but this does not seem to be possible for `PRINTK`.
 You can see that a symbol cannot be changed - which is indicated by the marker `*` being enclosed by dashes `-*-` instead of square brackets `[*]`.
-Using `?` we can display the symbol's information:
+Using `?`, we can display the symbol's information:

 ```
 Name: PRINTK